Fustra/vote4film/README.md

 This application will be published on PyPi.

+1. Ensure you have configured the PyPi repository with Poetry (one-off)
+2. Add the release notes in this README.md
+3. `poetry bump minor` to bump the major/minor/patch version
+3. `poetry publish --build` to release

+To publish to the test repository:

-1. Ensure you have configured Poetry repositories including `TestPyPi` (one-off)
+1. Ensure you have configured the Test PyPi repository with Poetry (one-off)
 2. `poetry publish --build -r testpypi` to upload to the test repository
-3. `poetry publish --build` to release

 ## Deployment